MiyukiQAQ/MissAV-Downloader/readme.md

+how to run this：
+I recommend running the downloader.py directly in the PyCharm development environment When you copy the movie URL from MissAV, it is best to use the English version of the MissAV page

+You need Python 3

 type 1 : custom urls, change movie_urls into yourself

 type 2 : login your account automatically and download movies from your movie collections